nyashasachikonye/NumberSummarizer/README.md

 * decimal numbers (positive decimals, negative decimals)
 * or any combination of these

+		/**
+		 * ASSUMPTION: the values will be supplied as comma delimited numbers
+		 * FUTURE FEATURE: easily change the delimiter
+		 **/

 * Features
 - comes complete with tests